Mudlet/mudlet-package-repo/README.md

 # Translation
 We are using the i18n module by kikito for internationalization. https://github.com/kikito/i18n.lua

 In the static/i18n folder in the project there are several .lua files for i18n translations.
 If you look in en.lua all of the string keys which are in use through the site are listed, and adding the corresponding key to the de.lua file for instance will add the German translation.
 Then when the locale is loaded it will load the entries from the language which matches the locale set by the user.
-If the key isn't found in that locale (en-US for instance) then it will move to the parent locale (en in the example case).
-If it still doesn't find an entry for that key, it will look in the default (en in our case) and load that.
+If the key is not found in that locale (en-US for instance) then it will move to the parent locale (en in the example case).
+If it still does not find an entry for that key, it will look in the default (en in our case) and load that.
 TODO: Figure out getting this in crowdin like Mudlet.